CartoDB/CartoDB-SQL-API/doc/sql_batch_api.md

 - If you are not creating a new table from a query (via INTO or CREATE TABLE AS), the result will create ghost tables that are not configured for CartoDB

-- There is a limit of 4kb per job.
+- There is a limit of 4kb per job, or 4096 characters per query.
 The following limit error message appears if your job exceeds this size;

 `Your payload is too large (4097).
 Max size allowed is 4096 (4kb)`